eileenho/countSpatula/README.md

 #Spatula

-[Spatula link][spatula] is an online recipe storage site where users can save and keep track of their recipes.
+[Spatula][spatula] is an online recipe storage site where users can save and keep track of their recipes.

 [spatula]:
 http://www.spatula.site